poltow/scratch-bling/README.md

 ---------------------

-Please note that you may have to edit the .\src\main\resources\application.yml file in order to properly set up Postgres DB access.
+Please note that you may have to edit the .\src\main\resources\application.yml file in order to properly set up PostgreSQL DB access.

 Tech Stack
 - Java 11
 - Spring Boot
 - Maven
-- Postgres
+- PostgreSQL
 - Swagger
 - Jackson
 - Jacoco

-In order to run the app it is possible to use mvn commands (Postgres or H2 DB options)
+In order to run the app it is possible to use mvn commands (PostgreSQL or H2 DB options)

-For Postgres:
+For PostgreSQL:

     mvn spring-boot:run -Dspring-boot.run.profiles=local